Coronavirus – FAQs on staffing decisions when reopening workplaces

 - Employees have a right to a reasonable amount of unpaid time off where it is necessary to deal with unexpected events involving their dependants.
 This would include a situation where the school or nursery has not reopened for their children, their childminder is not working or their usual reliance on grandparent care has been disrupted.
 Under normal circumstances, the employee would be expected to put in place alternative care arrangements, rather than having a right to an extended period of time off to look after their children themselves.
 In the current circumstances, we expect ETs to be sympathetic to employees who are genuinely struggling to find suitable childcare in the short term.
 The prime minister has also stated that, if people do not have access to childcare, he regards that as an “obvious barrier to their ability to go back to work”.

-We don’t need or can’t accommodate all our employees– how do we choose which employees should come to work?
+We don’t need or can’t accommodate all our employees – how do we choose which employees should come to work?

 We advise that you start by exploring who would be willing to come to work.

 If too many employees volunteer, you may need to implement a rota system or make selections on an objective basis.
 If you are implementing a rota system, try to match employees with the same team each time they come into work and split employees into smaller, contained teams if possible.
-From 1 July you also have the option of flexible furlough, where employees can return to work part-time and remain on furlough for the rest of the time (see our FAQs on furloughing employees for more information).
+You also have the option of flexible furlough, where employees can return to work part-time and remain on furlough for the rest of the time (see our FAQs on furloughing employees for more information).

 If not enough employees volunteer, you may need to have a mandatory system, but it will generally be safest if you can avoid calling on employees who have particular reasons for being unwilling to return (as described above) and allow them to work from home if possible or leave them on furlough or other types of leave if possible.